But did you know that too little salt can be just as damaging as too much?

 Notably, the four Eastern Asian countries—China, Japan, Korea and Singapore—show a much lower rate of high blood pressure.

 It’s worth noting that these four countries mainly consume salt from fermented foods and salty broths.
-Would these foods have a different effect compared to processed foods loaded with salt?
+Would these foods have a different effect compared to unhealthy processed foods loaded with salt?

 Perhaps salt consumption isn’t the issue and the foods that contain the salt are?